 - Capacity: This shows the capacity of the drive.
-There’s a drop-down, but the full capacity of the drive is usually the only option unless you have partitions set up.
+There’s a dropdown menu, but the full capacity of the drive is usually the only option unless you have partitions set up.
 If that sounds like gibberish, leave the setting on the default option.

-- File System: This is the file system you want to format the drive to.
+- File System: This is the file system with which you want to format the drive.
 There’s a default file system — usually NTFS for internal drives and ExFAT for external — so it’s best to leave that.
 If you want to change the file system, you can do so here.
 It’s important to note, though, that internal drives can only be formatted to NTFS.

 - Allocation Unit Size: The allocation unit size is how large each storage block is on the drive.
 In almost all cases, leaving the setting on its default is the best option, but you can read up on the math behind it if you’re trying to optimize your drive.

-- Volume Label: This is what you want the drive to be named after it has been formatted.
-If it’s unnamed, Windows will automatically assign it a name.
+- Volume Label: The volume label is what you want the drive to be named after it has been formatted.
+If the volume label is unnamed, Windows will automatically assign it a name.

 Though we went over the settings, the best thing to do is probably to leave them on their defaults.
 Once everything is set, all you need to do is click “start” and wait for the progress bar to fill.

-How to Format an External Hard Drive on macOS
+How to Format Your External Drive on macOS

 To find the screen, follow these steps.